shkcodes/dynamic_config_generator/README.md

 # dynamic_config_generator

-Dynamically generate config for a build variant from a json file
+Generate configuration constants for different environments from a json file.

 ## How to use

-1. Create a configuration json file which contains the keys for a particular variant (check out the example)
+1. Create a `config.json` file  within the `tool` directory which contains the keys for a particular variant (check out the Example section for more)
-2. Execute `flutter packages pub run build_runner build --define "dynamic_config_generator|config_builder=variant=$variant"`
+2. Execute `flutter packages pub run build_runner build --define "dynamic_config_generator|config_builder=variant=$variant"`.
+The value of the variant would be `debug`or `release` for the example below.
+> You can supply **$variant** via an environment variable in your CI setup.

 3. This will create `build_config.g.dart` in your `lib` folder
-4. That's it!
-Go ahead and use the `BuildConfig` constants.
+4. Import this file in the relevant classes and use the generated `BuildConfig` constants.

 ## Example